matteorigat/Distributed-Systems-Project/README.md

 Sequence of the communications that occur:

-* when a robot request to use the mechanic (Ricart and Agrawala algorithm).
+* when a robot requests to use the mechanic (Ricart and Agrawala algorithm).

 * when a robot wants to leave Greenfield.